 - 1. Computer-Based Skills the student will complete written assignments using the word processor. - 2.
 Communication Skills the student will exhibit a mastery of both written and oral skills in completion and presentation of the assigned projects. - 3.
 Interpersonal Skills the student will interact in class discussion to clarify thinking regarding manufacturing processes. - 4.
 Problem Solving (Critical Thinking) the student will use conceptual thinking to analyze and make determinations regarding the use of industrial processing equipment. - 5.
-Ethical Issues in Decision Making and Behavior- the student will gain an appreciation of the ethics of technology through examination of various processing. - 6.
-Personal Accountability for Achievement the student will complete the projects at the time designated by the instructor and will enter into class discussion. - 7.
+Personal Accountability for Achievement the student will complete the projects at the time designated by the instructor and will enter into class discussion. - 6.
 Competence in Technology Principles - a.
 Competence in major field and grounding in other major technology major core areas the student will gain an appreciation of the technology behind how things are manufactured by studying the manufacturing processes and by using industrial manufacturing equipment.